charlesrogers/product_management/product_prioritization.md

 #### Monte Carlo Simulation
 Because many of the elements involved in this calculation are likely not very certain (e.g. will involve a decently large range), a Monte Carlo Simulation can be used (as advocated by [Douglas Hubbard in How to Measure Anything](https://github.com/charlesrogers/product_research/blob/master/research_resources/Hubbard-How_to_measure_anything.md#montecarlo-simulation-for-npv-calculations).

-## Process for Low-Risk Situations
-Some product concepts are low-enough risk that they do not require speaking with users: for example, if you are selling leads and you have devised a solution that would result in better quality and more leads, the only pertinant questions are whether you could:
-+ Deliver the proposed value
-+ If the user could find the new solution
-+ If they could understand it
-+ If they would trust it enough to use it
+### Things that Don't Need to be Tested
++ When a product has little adoption risk (eg it's a [sustaining innovation](https://github.com/charlesrogers/product_research/blob/master/research_resources/research_frameworks.md#sustaining-innovations) with little difference other than better performance, then the only question is really "does this perform better/result in better outcomes for the user" than the other options and thus less customer "insight" is required beyond whether it is usable.
-Each of these potential issues are relatively low-probabiliy, especially if you are making incremental changes and following traditional design conventions.
++ If you are making incremental changes and following traditional design conventions, Discoverability, Comprehension, Believability should be relatively low-probabiliy.
 These lower-risk opportunities should typically reveal themselves as you analyze a conversion rate funnel, which is essentially optimizing an existing flow or feature.
 The risk of this type of innovation is that you reach a "[local maxima](https://github.com/charlesrogers/product_research/blob/master/research_resources/research_frameworks.md#local-maxima)".
-### Things that Don't Need to be Tested
-+ When a product has little adoption risk (eg it's a [sustaining innovation](https://github.com/charlesrogers/product_research/blob/master/research_resources/research_frameworks.md#sustaining-innovations) with little difference other than better performance, then the only question is really "does this perform better/result in better outcomes for the user" than the other options and thus less customer "insight" is required beyond whether it is usable.
-+

 ### Choose Products & Services that are Directly Related to the KPI at Hand
 In order to change a specific action we must address it with a directly relevant intervention (product or service).
 For example, to increase on-platform payment we should not focus on things that do not make the objectives concerning payment "better" (i.e. selecting a vendor), however if the payment objectives are already sufficiently satisfied, we can then look for adjacent or **concurrent** objectives that are attractive enough to shift payment behavior.

 ---
 ### TO FILE